sungyoon-lee/bcp/README.md

 ## Training (and Evaluation)

-To train and evaluate the model(s) in the paper, run this command:
+To train a certifiably robust model with the proposed method, run this command:

 ```train
 python main_mnist.py